karlicoss/cachew/README.md

    By default it just uses string representation of the arguments, you can also specify a custom callable.

-   For instance, it can be used to [discard cache](src/cachew/tests/test_cachew.py#L95) if the input file was modified.
+   For instance, it can be used to [discard cache](src/cachew/tests/test_cachew.py#L89) if the input file was modified.

 * `cls` is the type that would be serialized.

-   By default, it is inferred from return type annotations, but can be specified if you don't control the code you want to cache.
+   By default, it is inferred from return type annotations, but can be specified explicitly if you don't control the code you want to cache.

 # Installing